 When it comes to online shopping, themes are not one-size-fits-all.
 Not all themes were created equal, and while one theme might do just fine as it is for a crypto blog, it might not fare well as a theme for an interactive store.

 The best way you can do this is to either find a theme that comes preoptimized for WooCommerce or choose something simple that’s easy to build on.
+Moreover, you can invest in ecommerce architecture to ensure your platform is scalable and performs well.

 6. Use a CDN